 Notes - from the CAO are included in the PEG as applicable.

-• Comments - certain subsections of this guide contain comments, which are not intended to introduce any new requirement, but to provide clarity.
+Ocmments - certain subsections of this guide contain comments, which are not intended to introduce any new requirement, but to provide clarity.
+The following terminology table has been created to improve readability.